-In addition, the region’s long and complex history has endowed its prettiest villages with a host of cultural attractions, including Romanesque Churches, Gothic Cathedrals and imposing monasteries to name but a few.
+Also, the region’s long and complicated history has endowed its prettiest villages with a host of cultural attractions, including Romanesque Churches, Gothic Cathedrals, and imposing monasteries, to name but a few.
 There are also fantastic local restaurants waiting to be explored, delightfully free of other tourists!
 And let’s not also forget to mention that many of Catalunya’s prettiest villages reside at the heart of wine country, meaning that a local vineyard is never far away.
-There really is something for everyone in medieval Catalunya, the problem is where to start.
+There is something for everyone in medieval Catalunya; the problem is where to start.
 To that end, we have prepared a guide to help visitors embarking on a cultural pilgrimage through the region, showcasing our favorite villages and towns below:

-No more than a sleepy hamlet, Monells is nonetheless an extremely charming destination, a tiny village with a big heart.
+No more than a sleepy hamlet, Monells is nonetheless an incredibly charming destination, a tiny village with a big heart.
 Its star attraction is the glorious Placa de Jaume I, which boasts just one little cafe that puts tables under the arches in the summer months – the perfect spot for a pre-dinner aperitif.
-Monells is also ideally positioned to explore the nearby Emporda wine region of northern Catalunya, the principle grapes are Grenache and Carignan, the wine potent and strongly flavored.
-Also, be sure to drive outside of the village, as beyond Monells there are some delightful country roads through the lush forest, dotted with more unspoiled hamlets and Romanesque chapels to explore.
+Monells is also ideally positioned to explore the nearby Emporda wine region of northern Catalunya; the principal grapes are Grenache and Carignan, the wine potent and strongly flavored.
+Also, be sure to drive outside of the village, as, beyond Monells, there are some delightful country roads through the lush forest, dotted with more unspoiled hamlets and Romanesque chapels to explore.

 7. Santa Pau

-One of the lesser known villages of the Catalan Pyrenees, Santa Pau nonetheless merits a closer inspection.
+One of the lesser-known villages of the Catalan Pyrenees, Santa Pau, nonetheless merits a closer inspection.
 It is situated right in the middle of the Parc Natural de la Zona Volcanica de La Garrotxa, a spectacular national park of lush vegetation and unusual beauty.
-Volcanic eruptions took place here about 350,000 years ago – the most recent was about 11,500 years and today there are about 30 volcanic cones in the park which stretch up to 160m high.
-The village itself is quite charming, very small but perched picturesquely on a rocky outcrop, containing a lovely square, the Romanesque church Santa Maria and an ancient baronial castle.
+Volcanic eruptions took place here about 350,000 years ago – the most recent was about 11,500 years, and today, there are about 30 volcanic cones in the park, which stretch up to 160m high.
+The village itself is quite charming, tiny but perched picturesquely on a rocky outcrop, containing a lovely square, the Romanesque church Santa Maria and an ancient baronial castle.

 8. Scala Dei

-Scala Dei lies at the foot of the Montsant range, which is also the name of the wine region that almost completely surrounds the Priorat vineyards.
-Although small, Scala Dei makes for a fascinating day excursion, with its pretty Romanesque church, medieval place and the famous wine producer of the same name, now owned by Cava house Codorniu.
-But, the greatest architectural triumph is the Cartoixa convent, located just outside the village.
-Its Basilica, made of red sandstone is stunning, as are the monks’ former residences.
+Scala Dei lies at the foot of the Montsant range, which is also the name of the wine region that almost surrounds the Priorat vineyards.
+Although small, Scala Dei makes for a fascinating day excursion, with its pretty Romanesque church, medieval place, and the famous wine producer of the same name, now owned by Cava house Codorniu.
+But, the most celebrated architectural triumph is the Cartoixa convent, located just outside the village.
+Its Basilica, made of red sandstone, is stunning, as are the monks’ former residences.